Dating after divorce is nothing like dating as a never-married-before person.

 Before you go out there and start dating again, you need to get your mindset right.

-You should not date again with thoughts that you are not worthy, that you are a failure, that you are a divorcee, that you do not deserve to be happy.
+You should not date again with thoughts that you are not worthy of love, that you are a failure, that you are a divorcee, that you do not deserve to be happy.

-You need to make sure you first feel very good about yourself before dating someone, here is how:
+You need to make sure you first feel very good about yourself before dating someone new.

-- Having children is also not an issue, it is something to consider and to be honest about when the time is right.
+- Having children is also not an issue when it comes to dating again after divorce, it is something to consider and to be honest about when the time is right.
 But it is not something to feel shameful of.
 The right man would love you for who you are and your children as a package.

 - Don’t worry about your age, you are never too old to find a new partner, as long as you have realistic expectations and you are willing to be open about your requirements.

-- Failure is just feedback and so is divorce, a feedback that you did not make the right choice and that is okay, you will have another chance to make the right choice.
+- Failure is just feedback and so is divorce, a feedback that you did not make the right choice and that is okay.
+Life will give you many chances if you allow it to make the right choice.

-- Replace limiting beliefs with new empowering beliefs: Check out the 9 mindsets of a high value woman post
+Replace limiting beliefs with new empowering beliefs: Read the 9 mindsets of a high value woman post

-- Study dating, learn about the psychology of attraction and inter-sexual dynamics.
-Read my blog or other people’s blogs. listen to podcasts or what Youtube videos.
+Learn about the psychology of attraction and inter-sexual dynamics.
+Read my blog or other people’s blogs. listen to podcasts or Youtube videos.
 Read dating books.
 Here are a few books that personally helped me understand so much about dating and attraction: